 Do you know what size air compressor you need for your facility?
-Calculating compressed air requirements may seem complex, but it’s important to understand your needs before installing a new compressed air system.
+Calculating compressed air requirements may seem complex, but it’s important to understand your needs before installing a new compressed air system, as well as to arrange for proper air compressor maintenance.
 Here are four ways to calculate compressed air requirements for your facility.

 Why Proper Sizing for Compressed Air Systems Matters